What Type of Solar Panel System Is Best For Your Home?

-As solar panels become cheaper and cheaper, solar power is growing to unprecedented heights and is the future power of beating coal and other fossil fuels.
+As solar panels become cheaper and cheaper, solar power is growing to unprecedented heights and is the future power of coal and other fossil fuels.
 It is imperative to take advantage of this opportunity to switch to solar power to save on your monthly electricity bills.
 Follow the steps below for your first step to go solar, which determines the type and size of the solar energy system for your home.
 How do solar panels work?

 You first need to know that a typical solar-powered home has 3 types of solar power system options, each with its own level of complexity, cost, and benefits.
 That is why the first step to going solar is deciding what type of home you want.
-Here are those 3 types, their description and advantages and disadvantages.
+Here are those 3 types, their description, and advantages and disadvantages.

 1) On-grid system is connected to the electric grid.
 Your home will then have 2 sources of energy: your solar energy system and the electrical grid.
 In the morning, your home will power your devices with the energy generated by solar.
 If this is not enough, your home will get a deficit from the electric grid.
 In the afternoon, your solar generates more energy than your home's energy demands at that time.
 When this happens, the excess energy is exported back to the electric grid.
 If you have a net metering system, you will be credited a certain amount for all the energy you export and this credit will be deducted from your next electricity bill.
 At night, you usually get energy from the electric grid without solar.